How to set Accounts Payable goals using automation

 Vendor relationship management

 Healthy vendor relationships are crucial for any organization.
 Automation can significantly enhance this aspect of AP by ensuring timely payments and improving communication.
-This not only nurtures existing relationships but also opens the door to new opportunities, such as early payment discounts.
+This not only nurtures existing relationships but also but also creates opportunities to capture early payment discounts and optimize working capital.

 Also consider how features like real-time payment tracking and automated communication tools can transform interactions with suppliers.
 These tools can provide vendors with timely updates on invoice statuses, reducing inquiries and building trust.
 Additionally, automation enables more strategic vendor management, like analyzing payment terms to identify opportunities for early payment discounts or better payment terms.